 The primary dining location at Caribbean Beach Resort is Centertown Market.
 While comparable to some of the food court restaurants at other Walt Disney World resorts, Centertown Market has some significant differences.

 Guests order at one central location at Centertown Market and receive a pager that will buzz when their food is ready.
 Depending on the time of the day, the line to order can be a bit lengthy and empty tables may be difficult to find.
 We twice had to circle, circle and keep circling to find a table around breakfast time.
-That issue aside, the food was tasty and matched what you’d expect from a quick service offering.
+That issue aside, the food was tasty and matched what you’d expect from other Disney quick-service locations.

-If you visited Caribbean Beach in the past, you might find that Centertown Market lacks some of the personality of the old quick service offering that made guests feel like they were in an outdoor market.
-The transformation is more open and brighter, but lacking character as seen in many of Disney’s recent remodels.
+If you visited Caribbean Beach in the past, you might find that Centertown Market lacks some of the personality of the old quick service offering that made guests feel like they were dining in an outdoor market.
+The transformation made the space more open and brighter, but its lacking character.
+That has become a common theme in many Disney remodels.

 The grab-and-go location at Caribbean Beach is fairly small and lags behind what’s seen at other resorts.
 It’s decent, but not great.
-Options are relatively limited while Coronado Springs has grab-and-go options both at their primary quick service location and at its dedicated coffee stop.
+Options are relatively limited compared to Coronado Springs that has grab-and-go options both at their primary quick service location and at its dedicated coffee stop.

 Caribbean Beach is also home to Sebastian’s Bistro, a table service location, which we were unfortunately unable to try during our visit.
 Reviews on Sebastian’s Bistro have been mostly positive, with the most common complaint being some unpredictable operating hours.